miftahulfahmi-code/datascience_world_01/README.md

 Well, basically Geospatial = Beautiful Spatial Visualization + Data Science.

 It IS data science!
-But not many people know about the benefits of analyzing data and visualize it spatially (instead of boring graph!)
+But not many people know about the benefits of analyzing data and visualize it spatially (instead of boring graph!).
+Note: well, please make sure that your data can be appropriately (and necessarily) shown as spatial data.
+For example: mapping of data in certain lines in a factory, spread of GDP across Netherlands, etc.

 Also,